cityofaustin/vision-zero/README.md

 - [Vision Zero Viewer (VZV)](./atd-vzv/README.md) - public dashboard which provides key metrics and insights about
 - [atd-cr3-api](./atd-cr3-api/README.md) - our API that securely downloads a private file from S3
 - [atd-etl](./atd-etl/README.md) - integration scripts for bringing data in the Vision Zero Database
-- [atd-toolbox](./atd-toolbox/README.md) - Collection of utilities related to maintaining data and other resources related to the Vision Zero Data projects
+- [atd-toolbox](./atd-toolbox/README.md) - collection of utilities and scripts designed for ad-hoc maintenance tasks

 ## License